 Knight has another passion, fine art photography.
 In her spare time she has traveled all over the world, shooting pictures.
 Look for an exhibit of her work in 2015 and visit her photography website at www.hollyknightphoto.com.
 In addition to her various ongoing projects, Holly has begun doing Master Songwriting and Production Classes, as well as special engagements involving lectures and mentoring at Universities and Music Institutions throughout the country.
 She loves sharing her stories, experiences and feedback with young emerging artists.
 She is also the proud mother of two sons.

 Not one to sit back on her laurels and be content with all the success and accolades, Holly is still as passionate about music and as driven as she was in her early twenties.
 “We all know that the music business has changed drastically from what it used to be.
 What this calls for is a new plan, and a redefining of how to get the music out there.
-There are several projects I am working on right now, two Broadway musicals in particular that’re close to my heart – one, is an edgy, rock musical featuring 20 of my songs, all of them recognizable hits, along with one or two new ones, and a great storyline to pull it all together.
-The second musical is an adaption of one of my favorite movies.
-I’m really excited to be doing all this. ‘
+There are several projects I am working on right now, in particular a rock musical, featuring many of my hit songs, along with four new ones, and a great book which I cowrote with Lissa Forehan.

 * For synch licensing requests or speaking engagements, please contact Tina Fasbender at Tina@fasbender.net